 Real Life Notes

-This trope may have sent some people to prison since there have been cases of killers convicted by trace evidence of improvised silencers they wrongly assumed they needed — possibly by exposure to too many movies.
+- This trope may have sent some people to prison since there have been cases of killers convicted by trace evidence of improvised silencers they wrongly assumed they needed — possibly by exposure to too many movies.
 Real hitmen do not often use silencers, as they affect accuracy and are just one more item to be disposed of after the deed that can be potentially traced back to them.

-One of the few designs that has enough features to be fairly called "silent" is the .45ACP British DeLisle Carbine of WWII, which featured a bolt-action and a barrel that was basically a single huge suppressor.
-The heavy, subsonic .45ACP round was a good choice for a suppressed caliber, and the only sounds produced by firing would be the miniscule *click* of the trigger dropping the hammer, followed by whatever sound the bullet made hitting the target.
+- One of the few designs that has enough features to be fairly called "silent" is the .45 ACP British DeLisle Carbine of WWII, which featured a bolt-action and a barrel that was basically a single huge suppressor.
+The heavy, subsonic .45 ACP round was a good choice for a suppressed caliber, and the only sounds produced by firing would be the miniscule *click* of the trigger dropping the hammer, followed by whatever sound the bullet made hitting the target.
 If a fast follow-up shot was not necessary, the bolt-action could be slowly and carefully operated in such a way that it produced no real noise.
 Unfortunately, the trade off was in practical usefulness; the DeLisle was great for eliminating lone sentries (if you were close enough to attempt a headshot), but silently dropping a guy within eye or earshot of his friends would ensure you'd only get off one round before his buddies raised the alarm, and the DeLisle was definitely not a weapon you'd want to be carrying once anybody started shooting back at you.

-The Heckler & Koch MP5SD submachine gun has been the gold standard for Western made suppressed weapons since the 1980s.
+- The Heckler & Koch MP5SD submachine gun has been the gold standard for Western made suppressed weapons since the 1980s.
 It uses a highly effective internal suppressor system that reduces the report of the normally-supersonic 9mm round to virtually nothing while also slowing it down (via a series of internal rubber "wipes") to subsonic levels; unfortunately, it's also fully-automatic, and thus produces a distinctive "chattering" noise akin to a typewriter that reinforces the idea that you can't make a truly silent automatic weapon.
 The rubber wipe system also means you can't use anything other than full-power 9mm in it, and the whole system needs to be sent back to the factory for refurbishment every 500 rounds.
 Lastly, it's less accurate, less powerful and shorter ranged than the normal MP5.

-The double-barreled MSP and self-loading PSS are small concealed-carry pistols designed around the SP-3 and SP-4 cartridge.
-These rounds do not let the gases escape the shell casing at all (a short-stroke piston pushes the bullet out, containing the pressure).
+- The double-barreled MSP and self-loading PSS are small concealed-carry pistols designed around the SP-3 and SP-4 cartridges.
+These rounds do not let the gases escape the cartridge casing at all (a short-stroke piston pushes the bullet out, containing the pressure).
 The PSS was also designed to lower cycling noise with a sophisticated mechanical recoil dampener.
 This results in (supposedly) perfect Hollywood Silencer effect (and makes ejected shell casings a hazard for handling).
-The MSP is undoubtedly the more "silent" of the two, but must be reloaded manually after every shot, and both the MSP and PSS suffer from reduced range and accuracy compared to normal military pistol calibers.
+The MSP is undoubtedly the more "silent" of the two, but must be reloaded manually after every second shot, and both the MSP and PSS suffer from reduced range and accuracy compared to normal military pistol calibers.

-Here is a video of the PSS, "developed for special personnel of the Soviet KGB, as well as for elite elements of the Spetsnaz of the Soviet Army."
+- Here is a video of the PSS, "developed for special personnel of the Soviet KGB, as well as for elite elements of the Spetsnaz of the Soviet Army."

-There are a couple of revolver designs that have a sealed cylinder.
+- There are a couple of revolver designs that have a sealed cylinder.
 The most famous is the Nagant M1895 (see guns.ru and Wikipedia).
-Note that you don't see many followers: this solution made the Nagant Awesome, but Impractical with its slow reload and lack of traditional revolver advantages due to its complicated mechanism and relatively weak cartridge.
+Note that you don't see many followers: this solution made the Nagant Awesome, but Impractical with its heavy trigger pull, slow reload and lack of traditional revolver advantages due to its complicated mechanism and relatively weak cartridge.
 Revolvers with this design, or similar, can be suppressed.
 Check it out here.
 Note that most Hollywood-silenced revolvers are not these models, however.

 - A less well-known example is the Knight's Armament Revolver Rifle: a Ruger Super Redhawk modified with a suppressed barrel and firing specialized .30-caliber bullets.

-An extremely rare example is the Smith & Wesson / AAI Quiet Special Purpose Revolver (QSPR), also called the "tunnel revolver."
+- An extremely rare example is the Smith & Wesson / AAI Quiet Special Purpose Revolver (QSPR), also called the "tunnel revolver."
 Designed for use by "tunnel rats" - soldiers of small stature who squeezed into Viet Cong tunnels - the QSPR is a heavily modified .44 Magnum.
 The QSPR was modified by S&W into a short-barreled, smooth-bore weapon in order to fire AAI's custom .40 caliber QSPR rounds.
 It was basically a .40-caliber shotgun, with each round filled with 15 small tungsten balls.
 It was only lethal out to about 30 feet, which was sufficient for the cramped tunnels, and was about as loud as a traditionally-suppressed .22 pistol.
 It also had no sights, since it was meant to be used at point-blank range.
 Not many were made; somewhere between 25 and 250.
 In this case, the suppressor was added not for covert purposes, but in order to avoid destroying the firer's eardrums when discharged in such a cramped environment.